 \section{Discussion}

-In the traditional parton model, parton distributions are sensitive to the non-perturbative hadron structure only through the initial conditions for the evolution equations.
+In the traditional parton model, parton distributions are sensitive to the nonperturbative hadron structure only through the initial conditions for the evolution equations.
 The perturbative QCD evolution is then completely decoupled from the hadron structure, and is identical for baryons and mesons.
-This is justified by the fact that the parton model is applied to the description of hard processes, and at the corresponding short (transverse) distances the large scale structure of the hadron can be assumed irrelevant.
-Nevertheless, this assumption is invalidated in polarized DIS by the chiral anomaly \cite{Adler:1969gk,Bell:1969ts} that links the short and large distances \cite{Dolgov:1971ri}.
-As a result, the matrix element of the axial current measured in DIS becomes sensitive to the large distance, non-perturbative hadron structure \cite{Jaffe:1989jz,Hatsuda:1988jv,Efremov:1989sn,Shore:1990zu,Tarasov:2020cwl,Tarasov:2021yll}, and in particular to the topology that distinguishes baryons from mesons.
-This calls for a reformulation of the parton model that takes account of the baryon topology.
-While this is very hard to do in real $(3+1)$ dimensional QCD, we have solved this problem exactly using $QCD_2$ in the 't Hooft limit.
+There is, however, an important question about the role of nonperturbative effects, and in particular the effect of baryon topology on parton distributions.
+Addressing this question is very hard in real $(3+1)$-dimensional QCD, but we have solved the problem of parton distributions inside baryons exactly using ${\rm QCD}_2$ in the 't Hooft limit.
 0.3cm

-In this limit, $QCD_2$ reduces to the interacting Sine-Gordon model.
+In this limit, ${\rm QCD}_2$ reduces to the interacting sine-Gordon model.
 As we saw in the previous section, its topological solitons are dual to baryons.
 Moreover, they can be realized as quantum coherent states.
 We have evaluated the matrix element of the axial current on such states on the light cone.
-The soliton wave function can be exactly decomposed in a convolution of a topological and a non-topological contribution.
+The soliton wave function can be exactly decomposed in a convolution of a topological and a nontopological contribution.
 We have shown that the main contribution (at leading order in $1/N$, where $N$ is the number of colors) to the ``baryon" expectation value of $j_{5+}(x_B)$ comes from the region $x_B<\frac{1}{N}$.
 We have also explicitly demonstrated that this enhancement at $x_B=0$ originates from the topology of the soliton.
-The relevance of these results for spin physics follows from the OPE \eqref{eq:OPEg1} that relates the hadronic tensor in polarized DIS to the expectation value of the axial current.
-0.3cm